CleverCloud/doc.clever-cloud.com/app-configuration/jruby.md

 ### Non-Rails app

-The same instructions must be used than for a ruby application (see above).
+The same instructions must be used than for a ruby application (see the [corresponding section](/app-configuration/ruby.html)).